afknapping/sail-skeleton/README.md

 ## Minimum version

 - [ ] hello world renders in the browser after cloning the repo and copypasting a few commands into terminal and dojo
+- [ ] sail-containing file can be edited and committed, browser refresh reflects edits

 ### other ideas